frej4189/steam-games-bot/README.md

 As it has come to my attention that a scammer had been reselling my bot, and had added backdoors to it, I am now releasing it for free.

+To use the bot, first run install.bat, then fill in the values in config.json, and then run start.bat

 Loading games into the bot can be done as it is described in the data/load/example.txt file, in this case, loading it into the bot would be done with !load example.txt